Show and Tell (song)

 "Show and Tell" is a popular song written by Jerry Fuller and first recorded by Johnny Mathis in 1972.
 This original version made it to #36 on the Easy Listening chart.

 Al Wilson version

-A 1973 recording of the song by Al Wilson reached #1 on the Billboard Hot 100 for one week on January 19, 1974; it sold over two million copies and was named a Cash Box #1 Single of the Year.
+A 1973 recording of the song by Al Wilson reached #1 on the Billboard Hot 100 the week of January 19, 1974.
+It sold over two million copies and was named a Cash Box #1 Single of the Year.
 Billboard ranked it as the #15 song for 1974.
 Wilson's version also made #10 on the Hot Soul Singles chart.

+For this version of the song, songwriter Jerry Fuller credits bassist Dennis Parker for the bass line.
+Parker reported that bandleader-arranger H. B. Barnum devised the bass line for the song's introduction.